 There is no upper age limit for applicants.
-This means if you are 18 and over, you can apply.
-However, we do prefer applicants who are under 40 years of age for Manaaki New Zealand Scholarships for university or tertiary students.
+However, we do prefer applicants who are under 40 years of age.

 Check visa requirements before you apply for a scholarship

-You only need to apply for a student visa, if we offer you a scholarship and you accept that offer.
-But before you apply for a scholarship, we strongly recommend that you check the student visa requirements on the relevant immigration website, listed below.
-This is because you can only study abroad on scholarship, if you successfully get a student visa can take up a Manaaki New Zealand Scholarship.
+You only need to apply for a student visa if we offer you a scholarship and you accept that offer.
+But before you apply for a scholarship, we strongly recommend that you check the student visa requirements on the relevant immigration website, linked below.
+Only those who qualify for a student visa can take up a Manaaki New Zealand Scholarship.

 When and how to apply for a student visa

-If a scholarship recipient does not get a student visa, we will have to withdraw the scholarship.
+If a scholarship recipient does not get a student visa, their scholarship will be withdrawn.